testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 ### `customQueryNames` rules option has been removed

 Until now, those rules reporting errors related to Testing Library queries needed an option called `customQueryNames` so you could specify which extra queries you'd like to report apart from built-in ones.
 This has been removed in favor of reporting every method matching Testing Library queries pattern.
-This means every method matching `get(All)By*`, `query(All)By*`, or `find(All)By*` will be reported, so for instance `getByText` and `getByIcon` will be assumed as queries to be reported.
 The only thing you need to do is removing `customQueryNames` from your rules config if any.
+You can read more about it in corresponding [Aggressive Reporting - Queries](#queries) section.

 ### `renderFunctions` rules option has been removed